UEk/wgs84/README.md

 # Build and Test

-All classes and major functions are unit tested.
+All classes and functions are unit tested.